Komal-Sharafat-518/Portfolio/README.md

 I believe in learning by building.

+Throughout my journey, I have independently designed and developed projects ranging from academic database and algorithm-based systems to modern web applications and AI-powered automation solutions.

+Each project has helped me strengthen my problem-solving skills, explore new technologies, and gain practical experience in software development.

-From developing academic database systems and algorithm-based projects to creating modern web applications and AI-powered automation solutions, I'm continuously expanding my technical knowledge and exploring new ways to use technology to solve practical problems.
+I'm continuously expanding my technical knowledge and exploring new ways to use technology to solve practical problems.

 ---